bilal-fazlani/commanddotnet/docs/GettingStarted/getting-started-500-interceptors.md

     private Password? _password;
     private bool? _verbose;

+    // Constructors can take any resolvable parameters.
+IConsole, CommandContext,
-    public Curl(IConsole console)
+    // and CancellationToken when UseCancellationHandlers is configured. public Curl(IConsole console)
     {
         _console = console;
     }

-    // method name does not matter but must include an InterceptorExecutionDelegate parameter.
+    // Method name does not matter but must include an InterceptorExecutionDelegate parameter.
-    // all other parameters listed here are optional public Task<int> Interceptor(
+    // All other parameters listed here are optional. public Task<int> Interceptor(
         InterceptorExecutionDelegate next,
         CommandContext ctx,